Zinny/cinny-k8s-app/README.md

 🌐 Step 6: Access Minikube Dashboard
 minikube dashboard

-This will open the dashboard in your default browser.
+This will open the Kubernetes dashboard in your default browser.

 🚩 Step 7: Deploy Argo CD on Minikube kubectl create namespace argocd